 About the Devonshire Association

-The Devonshire Association is dedicated to the study and exchange of information and ideas on all matters concerning the county of Devon – in particular, the cultural identity of the county and its distinctiveness – through research, recording and publication.
+The Devonshire Association is an educational charity dedicated to the study and exchange of information and ideas on all matters concerning the county of Devon – in particular, the cultural identity of the county and its distinctiveness – through research, recording and publication.

 Our patron is the Dowager Countess of Devon, who helps us to raise the Association’s profile by lending her name to it.
 The organisation consists of an annually elected President; an Executive Committee; seven regional Branches (Axe Valley, Bideford, East Devon, Exeter, Plymouth, South Devon, and Tavistock); and eight specialist Sections (Botany, Buildings, Entomology, Geology, History, Industrial Archaeology, Literature & Art, and Music).

 Each Branch and Section has its own committee and organises its own annual programme of events.
 Branch programmes are more broadly-based than their specialist counterparts.
 Over one hundred activities are run each year in all parts of the county – talks, exhibitions, excursions, walks, field trips, symposia, concerts and courses.
 Major annual events include the Annual Conference, held in a different Devon town each year, and the President’s Symposium.